nepenth/knowledge-base/README.md

 ### Functional Interfaces <a name="functional-interfaces"></a>
-"Functional Interfaces" category focuses on understanding and applying functional programming principles in Java, particularly through interfaces like Function, Consumer, Predicate, etc., with practical examples for interviews and real-world applications.
+"Functional Interfaces category explores core concepts of functional programming paradigms in Java, focusing on key interfaces like Function, Consumer, and Supplier, with practical applications through interview-style questions."

-(159 characters)
 *Subcategories: Interview Questions*
 *Items: 1*